PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

   recursive-cycle no-op.
 It also covers exact Pad as an Add operand and as a root-Concat companion, bounded Slice in both positions, and Pad/Slice-output fan-out rejection.
 Dequantize is covered in both positions with source quantization provenance and output-fan-out rejection.
+PReLU is covered in both positions, including shared-alpha clone reuse and output-fan-out rejection.
 The pseudo-LeakyRelu suite covers both alpha operand orders, direct/unary/all-Leaky success, twenty complete no-op boundaries, and one Pad-mixed legacy fallback.
 The quantized